 4. Paris Letters – Janice Macleod

 Paris Letters reads like the diary of a writer.
-In fact, Janice is a writer, however, she lives a life that she doesn’t love in a job that she finds unbearably stressful.
-One day in the midst of her inner turmoil and loneliness, she asks herself how much money she would need in order to quit her job.
+In fact, Janice is a writer.
+However, she lives a life she doesn’t love in a job that she finds unbearably stressful.
+One day, amid her inner turmoil and loneliness, she asks herself how much money she would need to quit her job.
 She soon finds herself at loose ends in Paris and begins to discover not only herself but her creativity and zest for living.

 Suggested by Karen Keathley | PostcardsFromNana.com